Japanese Knotweed Removal Cost

 In the springtime, purple-reddish coloured shoots begin to emerge from crimson-pink buds that are on the ground level.
 These shoots grow incredibly quickly, and by summertime, these large bamboo-like shoots reach up to 7ft tall.

 The bamboo-like shoots have noticeable purple spots on them, and they produce branches from nodes all the way along.
-The leaves that grow off the branches are heart-shaped and grow up to 14cm in length.
+The leaves that grow off the branches are heart-shaped or shield-shaped and grow up to 14cm in length.
 They also have a noticeable zig-zag pattern along the stems.

 When it first breaks through the ground, you will notice red-coloured shoots.
 This may be a good early indication that you have knotweeds growing in your area.